 - Ben & Jerry's started in 1978 when friends Ben Cohen and Jerry Greenfield: - a.
 Had "aced" their \$5 college correspondence course in ice cream making. - b.
 Invested \$12,000 in a renovated Vermont gas station from borrowed/saved funds. - c.
-Concocted the universally best selling flavor-vanilla premium ice cream! - Ben & Jerry's embraced a concept called "linked prosperity" which encouraged the success of all: employees, suppliers, customers, and neighbors. - Three part mission statement: Product finest quality; Economic sustainable financial growth; Social make the world a better place. - Highly creative organizational and marketing strategies including: - a.
-Free Cone Day.
-One day a year, give away free ice cream to more than a million fans around the world. - b.
-Fairtrade.
-Farmers receive a fair price and agree to use sustainable farming practices, fair working standards, and invest in local communities. - c.
-B-Corp Certification.
-One of the first in the Benefit Corporation movement; a rigorous set of principles and standards in terms of social and environmental performance, accountability, and transparency.
-Use the power of business to solve social and environmental problems. - d.
+Concocted the universally best selling flavor-vanilla premium ice cream! - Ben & Jerry's embraced a concept called "linked prosperity" which encouraged the success of all: employees, suppliers, customers, and neighbors. - Three part mission statement: product finest quality; economic sustainable financial growth; social make the world a better place. - Highly creative organizational and marketing strategies including: - a.
+Fair Trade.
+Farmers receive a fair price and agree to use sustainable farming practices, fair working standards, and invest in local communities. - b.
+B-Corp Certified.
+One of the first in the Benefit Corp. movement; a rigorous set of principles and standards in terms of social and environmental performance, accountability, and transparency.
+Use the power of business to solve social and environmental problems. - c.
 PartnerShop Program.
-Ben & Jerry's scoop shops that are independently owned and operated by community-based nonprofits.
-Shops help employees overcome employment obstacles and build better lives. - Ben & Jerry's is now owed by Unilever, the market leader in the global premium ice cream industry, which is expected to reach \$89 billion in sales by 2022. - Customers love the product and the social mission.
-Ben & Jerry's has over 8.3 million Facebook fans, the most of any premium ice cream maker.
+Ben & Jerry scoop shops that are independently owned and operated by community-based nonprofits.
+Shops help employees overcome employment obstacles and build better lives. - Ben & Jerry's is now owed by Unilever, the market leader in the global premium ice cream industry, which is expected to reach \$74 billion in sales by 2018. - Customers love the product and the social mission.
+Ben & Jerry's has over 7.5 million Facebook fans, the most of any premium ice cream maker.